Israel’s ground operation in Gaza is underway. Here’s what we know about the military’s movements | KRDO

 The first is in the northwest corner of the strip.
 A video released by the Israel Defense Forces (IDF) on Saturday morning showed bulldozers pushing through sand very close to the seashore.
 A breach in the perimeter fence, through which Israeli vehicles appeared to have entered Gaza, is clearly visible.

+Satellite imagery taken on Monday also showed several breaks in the border wall and vehicle tracks, where Israeli forces had crossed into northwestern Gaza before proceeding south on the beach and through farmland.

-But there is also evidence of Israeli forces close to the sea further south from this location.
-On Sunday a video circulated showed Israeli soldiers waving a flag from the roof of a resort hotel, geolocated by CNN to Atatra, which lies about two miles south of the perimeter fence.
+There is also evidence of Israeli forces close to the sea further south.
+On Sunday a video that circulated on social media showed Israeli soldiers waving a flag from the roof of a resort hotel, geolocated by CNN to Atatra, which lies about two miles south of the perimeter fence.

 On Tuesday, photos released by the Israeli army showed soldiers even deeper into the Strip, just to the north of the Al Shati, or Beach, refugee camp, which would put them only three miles or so from the centre of Gaza City.